prog-1/calculator/README.md

 ## Section #2: Simple string parsing

-In this sectcion we represeting the user input as a string.
+In this section we represent the user input as a string.
 We also assume the input is correct.

 https://go.dev/play/p/4NnjIHyIqLr